What is Sodium Chloride?

 Does sodium chloride kill bacteria?

-Sodium chloride is not only used for a number of different things, but is a good antibacterial agent as well.
+Sodium chloride is not only used for a number of different thing, but is a good antibacterial agent as well.
 An antibacterial agent is one that prevents bacteria from developing and multiplying.

 What is the primary composition of NaCl?